 Seed production can be limited by plant resources as well as pollen, meaning that the benefits of insect pollination depend on the resources available to the plant .
 Pollination can enhance fruit production in flowering plants by increasing either the quantity or quality of pollen deposited on the stigma .
 Many flowering plant species are capable of self-pollination, but can produce more fruit or seeds from outcrossed pollen .
 However, the returns from this extra pollen deposition are diminishing , with very high numbers of pollen grains causing decreasing improvements in fruit production .
 Pollen limitation can also occur at multiple levels within a plant, reducing the number of seeds per fruit or the number of mature fruit .
 Low pollen deposition can also cause flower abortion, where poorly-pollinated flowers are abcised from the plant ; an indeterminate growth strategy may offset this by enabling the plant to continue producing more flowers .
 Additional pollen may result in a greater number of seeds per fruit , which in turn may result in a reduction in the size per seed due to competition between ovules or fruit .
 Seed size can also vary dramatically among plants, and can be affected by resources available to the plant .
 Therefore, understanding how plants allocate reproduction under pollen or resource deficits are important for managing agricultural production .

 Insect pollination is especially important in the production of canola (Brassica napus L.).
 Hybrid commodity canola (used for oil and meal production) is the offspring of two parental seed canola breeding lines, a male-sterile “female" and a hermaphroditic “male" line .
-Seed canola production therefore requires a large number of pollinators to ensure pollen transfer from the male to the femal line (seeds from the male line are not harvested), but there are few studies that examine pollination in these seed production systems (but see ).
+Seed canola production therefore requires a large number of pollinators to ensure pollen transfer from the male to the female line (seeds from the male line are not harvested), but there are few studies that examine pollination in these seed production systems (but see ).
 Bee pollination may also increase the yield of commodity canola , but this is unclear, as many key studies suffer from either a lack of realistic context, have a number of potential confounding variables, or infer plant-level outcomes from flower-level treatments .
 Greenhouse experiments typically involve unrealistically high levels of pollination, nutrient availability, and water, all of which can interact with yield .
 Field studies often relate yield to indirect measures of pollination services, such as species richness or distance from sources of potential pollinators, or do not examine production at the plant level .
 These proxies provide limited information about how plants dynamically respond to pollen exclusion or addition (but see ).
 Net- or cage-treatments exclude insect visitation from certain plants or flowers, but can alter wind pollination, humidity, light, or pest pressure .
 All of these methods give an incomplete picture of how pollination relates to yield in canola crops , and obscure estimates of pollinator value in a globally valuable crop species .